0xbf00/mas-crawl/README.md

 The `mas-crawl` utility crawls iTunes / Mac App Store (MAS) metadata.
 As its initial data source, it uses the [Mac App Store Preview](https://itunes.apple.com/us/genre/mac/id39) pages that are accessible without spoofing the user agent.
 Subsequent scans query metadata for all apps previously found, in addition to parsing the preview website.

-⚠️ This utility currently does not work as the Mac App Store Preview website is non-functional as of now (April 9, 2020).
-See also: Shortcomings
+⚠️ This utility currently does not work as expected because the Mac App Store Preview website is non-functional as of now (April 9, 2020).
+To mitigate this issue, I've included a list of Mac App Store app IDs I have collected.
+See below for how to use this.

 ## Installation & Usage